Queer Along the River

 Jacob’s Island c.1840

 Jacob’s Island has been made notorious though Charles Dickens' Oliver Twist, as the place where Bill Sykes met his end.
 Charles Dickens describes it as ‘the filthiest, strangest’ locale in London, empty ‘apart from criminals’ ([1837] 1999 402-3).
 In A Visit To The Cholera Districts Of Bermondsey, the social reformer Henry Mayhew represented Jacob’s Island as ‘a loathsome place’ of ‘indescribable filth’ (1849).
-In painting this bleak picture, the authors overlooked some of the actualities of living here, including the work opportunities it created.
-Likewise, although some of the characters mentioned had broader origins, the texts offered a whitened, Anglicized, cis-heteronormative vision of South London that came to typify descriptions of its ‘slums’.
+In painting this bleak picture, the authors overlooked some of the actualities of living here.

 In the early 19th century this densely populated area harboured high levels of crime, dis-ease and poverty.
-At the same time, it provided new ways of living and opportunities, as witnessed by James Allen’s marriage and work history and Mary Hays’ presence as a feminist author.
-Queer Along the River will use images to bring its wider history back.
+At the same time, it provided a place to settle and new opportunities, as witnessed by James Allen’s marriage and work history and Mary Hays’ presence as a feminist author.

 Queer Along the River is indebted to the people who have mapped, researched and written about queer lives in South London.